BoiledWater1997/Yomio-Japanese-Grammar-Data/README.md

 ## License

-Because this dataset is derived from Creative Commons-licensed Hanabira content, this modified dataset is released under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0), unless the upstream Hanabira project clarifies a different compatible license.
+This dataset is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).

-License text:

 https://creativecommons.org/licenses/by-sa/4.0/

 ## Disclaimer

 This dataset is provided for educational purposes.
 It may contain mistakes, unnatural examples, or translation errors.
+Any errors introduced during modification or translation are the responsibility of this repository.